 Returnal: A Generation Defining Experience – PS5 Review

-“Those with a PlayStation 5 who have been waiting to see an experience tailored to the unique features of the console should certainly consider giving Returnal a go.”
+“Those with a PlayStation 5 should certainly consider giving Returnal a go.”

 Returnal is a science fiction roguelike third-person shooter exclusive to the PlayStation 5 developed by Housemarque.
 You play as the explorer, Selene Vassos, whose research vessel crash-lands after responding to a distress signal seemingly directed toward her.
 Unfortunately for her, she lands on a mysterious planet inhabited by hostile alien life.

 The player makes their way from the ship in an attempt to reach the source of the distress signal.
 In doing so, they begin to piece together Selene’s story and how she came to arrive in this situation.
 Of course, it isn’t that simple, as Selene must survive this harsh world and fight her way through numerous types of aliens and robots.
 This will almost certainly result in her death.
 Each death is a canonical part of the story and each time she dies she reawakens at the crash site.

 When you first play Returnal, the first thing you will notice is how high its production values are.
 The environments are dense and atmospheric, with rain, fog and flora enveloping the player.
 The audio design is phenomenal, particularly when experienced with 3D audio.
 You’re able to hear the patter of rain on your suit while browsing the in-game menu.
 You can also react to enemies positions based on the direction you can hear them.